 Even though many employers cannot pass the test, they still classify their workers as independent contractors in order to save money or because they’re ignorant of the law.
 We have extensive experience with the Massachusetts test, so we can help you answer that question.

-MEET YOUR LEGAL TEAM OUR ATTORNEYS
+MEET YOUR LEGAL TEAM

 LET’S START ON YOUR CASE